top of page

 Mission:

-To restore the dignity and quality of life for most vulnerable households with children with disability in Kibera through advocacy, special education, and socio-economic empowerment.
+To restore the dignity and quality of life for the most vulnerable households with children with disability in Kibera through advocacy, special education, and socio-economic empowerment.

 Core Values